 Philipp von SteinaeckerConductor

-The 2016 edition introduced us to the formidable Philipp von Steinaecker who conducted the St. John Passion.
+[This] edition introduces us to the formidable Philipp von Steinaecker who conducted the St. John Passion.
 He opted for a sober vision of the piece.
-No germanic decorum as is often the case with this Passion, no inclination for superfluousness of any kind.
+No germanic decorum as is often the case with this passion, no inclination for superfluousness of any kind.
 This conductor prefers to show rather than having to prove a point.

 - Artistic Director, Musica Saeculorum